JoshuaSCastelli/FOS/README.md

 # FOS

 # Description
-FOS is a fake operating system created to learn how an actual operating system works at the fundemental level.
+FOS is a Functional Operating System created to learn how an actual operating system works at the fundemental level.
 It encompases elements of loading and executing programs/processes.
 It also manages pages and page frames using a virtual memory management system.

 # How to run FOS
 # *Note* FOS was built on a UNIX system and may have issues with other operating systems.
 For optimal functionality, run on a UNIX system.